squareblob/MountAugusta/Constitution.md

 > a.
 Must own or rent property, as defined in Article IV, within the borders of Mount Augusta.
 Fulfilling this requirement is sufficient to gain residency;
 >
 > b.
-Must not have outstanding (convicted but unserved or unpearled) criminal convictions made by the Mount Augusta justice system;
+Must not have convicted but unserved criminal convictions in the Mount Augusta justice system;
 >
 > c.
 Must be able to attest to online activity by posting a screenshot of the eligibility sign, as specified in Article I Section A II. d., showing a date within the last two (2) weeks;
 >